jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/description.rst

 project direction is up to the students.
 Students are encouraged to be creative and ambitious.
 Further, marks will not be lost due to the quality of the final results.

-Most project ideas fall under one of the following categories:
+Most project ideas usually fall under one of the following categories:

     * Application --- Apply an algorithm to a particular problem of interest
     * Enhancements/Modifications --- Implement a novel idea into an algorithm and analyze results